laibashaheeen/brazilian-ecommerce-analysis/README.md

 Repeat vs. New customer flag

-Merged tables → one clean analysis-ready CSV
+Translated reviews into english

-Exported final dataset → olist_cleaned.csv
+Exported final dataset → cleaned_df.csv

-## 📊 Dashboard Layout (Power BI)
-1. Top Section – KPIs

-Total Revenue

-Total Orders

-Total Customers

-Avg.
-Delivery Time

-Avg.
-Review Score

-2. Sales Overview

-Revenue over time (line chart)

-Orders by payment type (stacked column)

-Revenue by product category (treemap)

-3. Customer Insights

-Orders by state (bar chart)

-Revenue by location (map)

-New vs repeat customers (donut chart)

-4. Operations & Feedback

-On-time vs late deliveries (clustered column)

-Avg delivery days (gauge)

-Avg review score by category (bar chart)

-Word Cloud of review comments

 ## ⚡ Key Insights

-[Example] 60% of payments are via credit card
+88.5% of payments are via credit card

-[Example] Late deliveries reduce average review score by ~1 star

-[Example] Electronics generate highest revenue, but fashion has most orders
+Delivery performance is relatively slow compared to typical e-commerce benchmarks (2–7 days)

+beleza_saude is top performing category

-[Example] São Paulo is the top customer state by revenue
+São Paulo is the top customer state by revenue

-📁 Repository Structure
-📦 olist-ecommerce-analytics
- ┣ 📂 data
- ┃ ┣ olist_orders_dataset.csv
- ┃ ┣ olist_order_items_dataset.csv
- ┃ ┗ ... (other raw csvs)
- ┣ 📂 notebooks
- ┃ ┗ data_cleaning_and_merging.ipynb
- ┣ 📂 dashboard
- ┃ ┗ powerbi_dashboard.pbix
- ┣ 📂 exports
- ┃ ┗ olist_cleaned.csv
- ┣ README.md
- ┗ requirements.txt

 ## 🛠 Tools Used